taroooyan/bg-wiki/Parts-and-accessories.md

 *initial stub -- incomplete list, 27-nov*

-Nano contents and options list and links: (also of possible use for the technically advantaged who package their own kit.
-Reportedly all Nano parts are separately available from suppliers.)
+Nano contents and options lists and links:

 •	1) Parts (Nano kit contents) -- to list with link to a supplier page when known [draft]

 •	2) Accessory Tools and Options (another place to note source of extra tools and hardware)

 Sources: in github and mainly the kit assembly Nano Manual.
-See photos there in Nano Manual.
+See photos there in [[Nano Manual|https://github.com/Safecast/bGeigieNanoKit/wiki/NANO-MANUAL]].

 **1. Nano Kit PARTS (with supplier link)**.